US report: nearly 400 crashes of automated tech vehicles

 Tesla's crashes happened while vehicles were using Autopilot, “Full Self-Driving," Traffic Aware Cruise Control, or other driver-assist systems that have some control over speed and steering.
 The company has about 830,000 vehicles with the systems on the road.

-The next closest of a dozen automakers that reported crashes was Honda, with 90, but Honda says it has about six million vehicles on U.S. roads with such systems.
+The next closest of a dozen automakers that reported crashes was Honda, with 90.
+Honda says it has about six million vehicles on U.S. roads with such systems.
 Subaru was next with 10, and all other automakers reported five or fewer.

 In a June 2021 order, NHTSA told more than 100 automakers and automated vehicle tech companies to report serious crashes within one day of learning about them and to disclose less-serious crashes by the 15th day of the following month.
 The agency is assessing how the systems perform and whether new regulations may be needed.

-NHTSA also said that five people were killed in the crashes involving driver-assist systems, and six were seriously hurt.
+Six people were killed in the crashes involving driver-assist systems, and five were seriously hurt, NHTSA said.
+Of the deaths, five occurred in Teslas and one was reported by Ford.
+Three of the serious injuries were in Teslas, while Honda and Ford each reported one.

-Tesla's crash number also may be high because uses telematics to monitor its vehicles and get real-time crash reports.
+Tesla's crash number may appear elevated somewhat because it uses telematics to monitor its vehicles and get real-time crash reports.
 Other automakers don't have such capability, so their reports may come slower or crashes may not be reported at all, NHTSA said.
 A message was left seeking comment from Tesla.

 Tesla’s crashes accounted for nearly 70% of the 392 reported by the dozen automakers.
 Although the Austin, Texas, automaker calls its systems Autopilot and “Full Self-Driving,” it says the vehicles cannot drive themselves and the drivers must be ready to intervene at all times.